charlierdm/CV/README.md

 # Skills

 ### Adaptability

-My journey up until now has been a case of adapting from one environment to another.
-I spent the past 2 years within a small community of expat teachers that became like family whilst living in South Korea.
+I spent 18 months living in a rural province in South Korea.
 This experience has left me feeling capable of adapting to anything and being able to thrive.

-* I managed to use both my emotional intelligence and interpersonal skills to integrate into another culture and teach individuals of various ages and abilities.
-The result of this was seeing students that started with no English speaking/reading skills at all developing the skills to say basic phrases and expressions.
+I managed to use both my emotional intelligence and interpersonal skills to integrate into another culture and teach students of different abilities.
+The result of this was seeing students that started with no English speaking or reading skills being able to say basic phrases, expressions and enjoy their learning experience.
 ### Meaningful Communication

-I have a background in Journalism and Teaching, naturally communication has been a vital part of both.
 I am always practicing good, attentive listening and feel this is key for working with others.
-Marshall B. Rosenberg's book ‘Nonviolent Communication’ is a big influence on my approach to teamwork as I value creating a space for others to be heard and listened to as well as expressing myself with as much clarity as possible.
+Marshall B. Rosenberg's book ‘Nonviolent Communication’ is a big influence on my approach to teamwork as I value creating a space for others to be heard and listened to as well as expressing myself with clarity.

-* I made sure that during each standup on our group project at Makers Academy, that we held an emotional check in - to create a space where each team member can speak openly about how they are thinking or feeling.
-Building understanding of how the team was managing the project and difficulties of learning a new framework helped determine what tasks we would each focus on for the day.
+During each standup during our group project at Makers Academy, I held an emotional check in - to create a space where each team member can speak openly about how they are feeling.
+This created a space in which everyone felt listened to and better able to take on the day's challenges.
 ### Determination

-I'm a focused, goal orientated individual.
-I value regular reflection and daily practices to help me keep clear and consistent.
-For example, I read about Stoicism regularly as I find it helps to remind me of what I hold important in life and clarify my values.
-I meditate daily so that I can focus on what I want to achieve each day and contribute well to whatever task I am given.
+I'm a focused and intent individual.
+I value regular reflection to see where I can improve.
+I read about Stoicism regularly as I find it helps to remind me of what I hold important in life and clarify my values.
+I meditate daily, this helps me keep focus and present in my daily tasks.

-* I had the goal of saving enough whilst teaching to be able to pursue studying at Makers Academy.
-I achieved this by keeping my longer-term goals in mind and shaping my choices and lifestyle to support that ambition.
-This took self-disciple and the ability to envision what it would take to achieve my goal.
+To be able to attend Makers Academy, I needed to save enough to fund my education whilst teaching abroad.
+By keeping my longer-term goals in mind and shaping my lifestyle I was able to achieve this.
+This took self-discipline and the ability to keep my long term goal in mind on a daily basis.

 # Experience